 Make a point of letting staff know if you’re cruising for a special occasion

-Whether it’s for a wedding anniversary or for a 60th Birthday – if you advise the staff this you may be surprised to find they upgrade your room, leave chocolates on your bed or other small gestures to assist with your celebration.
+Whether it’s for a wedding anniversary or a 60th Birthday – if you advise the team, you may be surprised to find they upgrade your room, leave chocolates on your bed or other small gestures to assist with your celebration.

 There are options to prevent or relieve sea sickness

-Pressure bands that you wear around the wrist, natural remedies such as ginger or pharmacy drugs can be purchased before you depart.
-Whilst they may be sold on board, it will be more cost effective to buy them before you board ship - and more effective if you take them before you start feeling sick.
+Pressure bands that you wear around the wrist, natural remedies such as ginger or pharmacy drugs are available to help.
+While they may be sold on board, it will be more cost effective to buy them before you board ship - and more useful if you take them before you start feeling sick.

 Pack your gym shoes if you want to work off some of that food